Sheytoo/rest-api-s3/README.md

 ```bash
 npm start
 ```

+## Auth & Session
+To logout from session after a connexion to access to the swagger documentation, you have to use this URL path: `/api-docs/logout`

 ## Documentation (Swagger)
 The documentation can be find directly in the API using `/api-docs` URL path.